-The module will also address the effects of wear, such as the nature of surfaces, describing and measuring surface form, static and kinetic friction, adhesive and abrasive wear regimes, and mechanical design.
+It will also address the effects of wear such as the nature of surfaces, describing and measuring surface form, static and kinetic friction, adhesive and abrasive wear regimes, and mechanical design.
 This section of the module will look at combined loadings, thin walled theory, yield criteria and failure mechanisms.
 Students will gain an understanding of the manufacturing processes and surface finish, tolerances, limits and fits, and will work with standard components such as rolling bearings, plain bearings and seals.

 Students will develop the ability to classify the fundamental types of solid materials according to bond type, energy and physical properties.
-They will also learn to describe the unit cell types adopted by industrially significant metals and will gain familiarity with the use of direction and Miller indices as a method of describing planar symmetry and the crystallographic basis of anisotropy.
-Additionally, the module will enhance students’ ability to describe fundamental materials concepts of solid solutions, point defects, dislocations and atomic diffusion, and will develop an understanding of how finite element analysis is able to supplement the engineering design process and be aware of the need to validate the results of a finite element analysis.
+They will also learn to describe the unit cell types adopted by industrially significant metals, and will gain familiarity with the use of direction and Miller indices as a method of describing planar symmetry, and the crystallographic basis of anisotropy.
+Additionally, the module will enhance students’ ability to describe fundamental materials concepts of solid solutions, point defects, dislocations and atomic diffusion.
+Finally, students will develop an understanding of how finite element analysis is able to supplement the engineering design process, and will be aware of the need to validate the results of a finite element analysis.

-Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline.
+Students can also acquire the ability to apply and integrate their understanding of other engineering disciplines, to support the study of their own engineering discipline.
 Alternatively, students are offered the opportunity to gain an understanding of engineering principles and the ability to apply them to analyse key engineering processes.

-There will be an opportunity for students to apply quantitative methods and computer software relevant to their engineering discipline, in order to solve engineering problems, or students may decide to strengthen their understanding of customer and user needs and the importance of considerations such as aesthetics.
+There will be an opportunity for students to apply quantitative methods and computer software, relevant to their engineering discipline, to solve engineering problems.
+On the other hand, students may decide to strengthen their understanding of customer and user needs and the importance of considerations such as aesthetics.
 They could also take the opportunity to reinforce their workshop and laboratory skills.

-This module will develop students’ skills in analysing some commonly-occurring machine elements.
-Discovering how these devices work and support/transmit force and load leads to better decision making in their selection and use as a machine component, either individually or as part of a more complex assembly.
+Students will develop skills in analysing some commonly occurring machine elements during this module.
+Discovering how these devices work to support and transmit force and load, leads to better decision making in their selection and use as a machine component, either individually or as part of a more complex assembly.

 Over the course of the module, students will develop the level of skill required to establish the geometry of contacts between bodies, including relative radii of curvature.
-They will be able to estimate stresses and loads between bodies at such contacts and will understand how to carry out calculations on involute gear geometry, including estimating load capacity.
-Additionally, students will learn to carry out calculations involving gear trains, including efficiency and inertia considerations, and will also gain the necessary knowledge needed to estimate load capacity of plain (hydrodynamic) bearings.
-Students will also develop their understanding of how loads are carried by bolted joints.
+They will be able to estimate stresses and loads between bodies at such contacts, and will understand how to carry out calculations on involute gear geometry.
+Additionally, students will learn to carry out calculations involving gear trains including efficiency and inertia considerations, and will gain the knowledge necessary to estimate the load capacity of plain (hydrodynamic) bearings.
+They will also develop their understanding of how loads are carried by bolted joints.

-This module provides fundamental understanding of the principals involved so students can go on to apply this knowledge in the design and analysis of complex mechanical systems.
-Therefore, the aim of this module is to develop students’ skills and abilities in mechanics, particularly in relation to mechanisms and linkages, balancing of rotating and reciprocating machinery, and inertia forces in mechanisms.
+This module provides fundamental understanding of the principals involved in the design and analysis of complex mechanical systems.
+The aim of this module is to develop students’ skills and abilities in mechanics, particularly in relation to mechanisms and linkages, balancing of rotating and reciprocating machinery and inertia forces in mechanisms.
 Students will gain experience in kinematics and kinetics of mechanisms, including velocity diagrams and instantaneous centres.
 Additionally, the module will introduce rigid body dynamics and motion described in various co-ordinate systems, along with balancing rotating and reciprocating equipment.

-This module will enable students to use principles of forces and moments equilibrium, with inertia forces, to estimate the forces acting on rigid bodies that are accelerating in two dimensions.
+This module will enable students to use principles of forces and moments equilibrium (with inertia forces) to estimate the forces acting on rigid bodies that are accelerating in two dimensions.
 They will also use kinematic principles to relate displacements and velocities of points on linkages of rigid bodies.
-Additionally, the module will enhance students’ ability to find the location of instantaneous centres in a linkage, and apply the instantaneous-centre method to investigate the velocities of points on a linkage.
+Additionally, the module will enhance the ability of the students to find the location of instantaneous centres in a linkage.
+They will then learn to apply the instantaneous centre method to investigate the velocities of points on a linkage.